top of page

 Harassment, Sexual/Hate Crimes

 It is illegal to harass others while at the Life House Youth Center.
-The Sullivan Police Department will be notified and all applicable state and federal laws will be enforced.
+The local Police Department will be notified and all applicable state and federal laws will be enforced, in addition to permanent removal from The Center.

 Hazing